-If you own a home in West Virginia, protecting your finances with a homeowners insurance policy is a smart financial move.
-The average cost of homeowners insurance in West Virginia is $1,124 per year, or about $75 per month, for $250,000 in dwelling coverage, according to Bankrate’s 2021 study of annual quoted premiums.
+If you own a home in West Virginia, protecting your finances with a homeowners insurance policy is considered a smart financial decision.
+The average cost of homeowners insurance in West Virginia is $1,124 per year, or about $94 per month, for $250,000 in dwelling coverage, according to Bankrate’s 2022 study of annual quoted premiums.

-But finding the best West Virginia homeowners insurance can feel daunting, especially if you are a first-time homebuyer.
-Bankrate’s insurance editorial team has researched the largest home insurance carriers in the Mountain State and analyzed several facets of each company, all to help you find the best homeowners insurance in West Virginia.
+Finding the best West Virginia homeowners insurance can feel overwhelming with so many options to choose from, especially if you are a first-time homebuyer.
+Bankrate’s insurance editorial team has researched the largest home insurance carriers in the Mountain State and analyzed several facets of each company to help you find the best homeowners insurance in West Virginia.

 Best homeowners insurance companies in West Virginia

-If you are in the market for West Virginia home insurance, the following providers offer robust coverage at competitive prices:
+If you are in the market for a West Virginia home insurance policy, the following providers offer robust coverage at competitive prices, compared to other insurers in the state:

 Allstate offers West Virginia homeowners insurance at well below-average rates.
-On top of that, the company has numerous optional coverages that you might find useful, like yard and garden coverage, electronic data recovery, sports equipment coverage and business property coverage.
-You might also lower your premium even more with the company’s discounts, including savings for new homebuyers, responsible payers and loyal customers.
+On top of that, the company has numerous optional forms of coverage you might find useful, like yard and garden coverage, electronic data recovery, sports equipment coverage and business property coverage.
+You might also be able to lower your premium with Allstate discounts, including savings for new homebuyers, responsible payers and loyal customers.
+Allstate received the lowest J.D.
+Power customer satisfaction score on our list, although the company is still rated above average for the industry.
+If customer service is your priority, another insurer may be worth considering.

 Learn more: Allstate Insurance review

-Erie may not be the most recognizable company on our list since it only offers coverage in 12 states, with West Virginia being one of them.
-The company is known for its competitive rates and exceptional customer service — Erie has the highest official J.D.
+Erie may not be the most recognizable company on our list since it only offers coverage in 12 states, including West Virginia.
+However, the company has earned a positive reputation for its competitive rates and exceptional customer service.
+In fact, Erie has the highest official J.D.
 Power score on our list.
-The company offers several optional coverages, including water backup, service line coverage and identity recovery to help you tailor your coverage.
-Erie has 13,000 agents nationwide, waiting to provide you with local, personalized service.
+Erie offers several optional endorsements, including water backup, service line coverage and identity recovery to help you tailor your coverage.
+The company has 13,000 agents in the states in which it operates, providing personalized, local service.
+Erie’s average premium is just above the state average rate for homeowners in West Virginia, so it may not be the cheapest option for you.

 Learn more: Erie Insurance review

-Founded in 1922, State Farm has helped American families with personal and business insurance for almost 100 years as one of the leading insurers in the nation and the top home insurance provider in West Virginia.
-The company offers plenty of coverage options and a few discounts, but stands out for its partnership with Ting.
-State Farm and Ting offer a free device to eligible homeowners, which will monitor your electrical system and alert you to problems before they cause house fires.
+Founded in 1922, State Farm has helped American families with personal and business insurance for almost 100 years as one of the leading insurers in the nation, and is the top home insurance provider in West Virginia, based on our study.
+The company offers plenty of coverage options and a few discounts, but State Farm particularly stands out for its partnership with Ting.
+State Farm and Ting offer a free device to eligible homeowners that will monitor your electrical system and alert you to problems before they cause house fires.
+That said, State Farm does have the highest average annual premium on our list, so it may not be the best provider for homeowners on a tight budget.

 Learn more: State Farm Insurance review

-If you are in the military or are an eligible family member of a military member, USAA could be one of the best options available.
-It earns the highest customer satisfaction score in the J.D.
+USAA could be one of the best home insurance options available if you are a military member, veteran or qualifying family member.
+Coverage isn’t available to everyone, but for those who do qualify, USAA could be worth the quote.
+The provider earns the highest customer satisfaction score in the J.D.
 Power study, although it is not eligible for official ranking due to its membership restrictions.
-USAA offers a few optional coverages, including home sharing coverage, which may be helpful if you rent your home temporarily while you are deployed or in training.
+USAA offers a few optional coverage types, including home sharing coverage, which may be helpful if you rent your home temporarily while you are deployed or in training.
 USAA does not advertise many discounts on its website, but if you remain claims-free or install a security system, you might save money on your home insurance.

 Learn more: USAA Insurance review

-Westfield is small compared to some of the others on the list, with personal insurance only offered in 10 states.
-However, Westfield has had excellent financial strength ratings with AM Best since the company began in 1934.
+Westfield is small compared to some of the others on the list, with personal insurance only offered in just 10 states.
+However, Westfield has received excellent financial strength ratings from AM Best since the company began in 1934.
 Although the company was not rated in the J.D.
-Power study, Westfield has a low customer complaint index with the National Association of Insurance Commissioners (NAIC), indicating that fewer-than-average complaints are filed about its service.
+Power study, Westfield has a low customer complaint index with the National Association of Insurance Commissioners (NAIC), indicating that a lower-than-average number of complaints are filed about its service.
 Even with fewer discounts than the larger companies, Westfield still has the lowest average premium on our list.

 Learn more: Westfield Insurance review